Jennifer Garner Dating Businessman John Miller

 Jennifer Garner Dating Businessman John Miller After Finalizing Ben Affleck Divorce

-It appears Jennifer Garner has moved on romantically following her divorce from Ben Affleck.
+Jennifer Garner has moved on romantically following her divorce from Ben Affleck.

-The 46-year-old actress is dating businessman John Miller, according to multiple reports.
+The 46-year-old actress has been dating businessman John Miller for a few months, a source tells ET.
+The source says Garner and Miller immediately hit it off after meeting through mutual friends, and have been going on dates.

-Us Weekly was first to report the news.
-According to the outlet, the two have been together for six months, and the relationship is "getting pretty serious."
-However, according to People, the two are just "casually dating" and he hasn't met Garner's three children with Affleck yet -- 12-year-old Violet, 9-year-old Seraphina and 6-year-old Samuel.
+"They went for romantic dinners far out of town or at his home," the source says.
+"He is warm, fun and incredibly smart.
+He is a real success in the business world and has no interest in being in the entertainment industry.”

 Miller is the CEO of CaliGroup, a tech company that owns Miso Robotics and a chain of 50 CaliBurger restaurants.
 CaliBurger is notable for its use of "Flippy," the world’s first autonomous robotic kitchen assistant developed by Miso Robotics, that works alongside staff to cook burgers.
 As for his personal life, the 40-year-old businessman was previously married to concert violinist Caroline Campbell before filing for divorce in 2011.
 Usreports that Miller is actually still legally married to Campbell, but the two are just waiting for a judge to sign off and make it official.